aliyun/NeWCRFs/README.md

 ## Datasets
 You can prepare the datasets KITTI and NYUv2 according to [here](https://github.com/cleinc/bts), and then modify the data path in the config files to your dataset locations.

+Or you can download the NYUv2 data from [here](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/newcrfs/datasets/nyu/sync.zip) and download the KITTI data from [here](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction).

 ## Training
 First download the pretrained encoder backbone from [here](https://github.com/microsoft/Swin-Transformer), and then modify the pretrain path in the config files.